-From the factory your combo has been preset to the 8 ohm position, due to the combo speaker is 8 ohm.
+From the factory your head has been preset to the 8 ohm position.
 When using an external speaker cabinet, you may adjust this switch for proper ohm load of you external speaker cabinet.

 Parallel effects loop:

 Used to connect any outboard effect processors.
 Use the parallel effects loop for "time based" effects, such as delays, reverb, etc. The desired effect can than be adjusted using the front panel mix control.
 See detailed uses of the parallel loop on page 9-10 of this manual.